 To avoid sunburn and its consequences, it is essential to take preventive measures:

-• Avoid using artificial tanning booths as they increase the risk of skin cancer.
+- Avoid the use of artificial tanning booths, as they increase the risk of skin cancer.

 Sunburn cream

-From more or less spring onwards, sun cream is an essential part of our routine and perhaps the most important step in it.
-We should choose a sunscreen that is suitable for our skin type and at least SPF30.
+Since more or less spring, sunscreen is an essential part of our routine and perhaps the most important step in it.
+We should choose a sunscreen suitable for our skin type and at least SPF30.
 It will help us to prevent sunburn and the appearance of spots and premature wrinkles.

-However, if we have already been sunburned, we need a sunburn cream that is really effective.
-It should be cooling, moisturising and soothing and with a light texture, preferably in the form of a lotion so that it is easy to apply without hurting us.
+Now, if we have already been sunburned, we need a sunburn cream that is really effective.
+This should be refreshing, moisturizing and soothing and with a light texture, preferably in lotion form so that it is easy to apply without hurting us.

-One sunburn cream that we can use once we have been sunburned is: HIDRALOE GEL DE ALOE.
+A cream for sunburn that we can use once we have been burned is: HIDRALOE GEL DE ALOE.

 Hidraloe Aloe Gel:

-If we do not have a sunburn cream at hand, we must combat dryness and accelerate the regeneration of the skin.
-The best thing to do is to moisturise the skin with plenty of cream and gels such as aloe vera.
-Aloe vera has regenerating, soothing, moisturising and antibacterial properties that are very effective on sunburn.
-Essential if you want to combat sunburn on your skin.
+If we do not have a sunburn cream at hand, we must combat dryness and accelerate skin regeneration.
+The most advisable is to moisturize the skin with plenty of cream and gels such as aloe vera.
+Aloe vera has regenerating, soothing, moisturizing and antibacterial properties that are very effective on burns.
+Essential if you want to fight sunburn on your skin.

 Another consequence of sunburn is dehydration.
-The horny layer of the skin (the outermost layer) is responsible for maintaining the body’s moisture, so when we burn our skin and this layer is damaged, our skin loses moisture.
-Therefore, one of the key things to bear in mind to improve sunburn is to drink plenty of water.
+The horny layer of the skin (the outermost layer) is responsible for maintaining the body’s moisture, so when we burn our skin and this layer is damaged, our skin loses hydration.
+Therefore, one of the keys to keep in mind to improve sunburn is to drink plenty of water.
 Our skin recovers sooner.

-We therefore recommend HIDRALOE, a line formulated with 100% pure aloe vera that moisturises, refreshes, soothes, softens and protects the skin.
-It is also soothing and regenerating, making it perfect for use after aggressive treatments, prolonged sun exposure, reactions, facial peelings and even depilation.
+Thus, we recommend HIDRALOE, a line formulated with 100% pure aloe vera that moisturizes, refreshes, soothes, softens and protects the skin.
+It is also soothing and regenerating, making it perfect for use after aggressive treatments, prolonged sun exposure, reactions, facial peels and even waxing.
 It is the perfect complement to sunburn creams.

-No one wants to get sunburnt skin, right?
-Follow all these tips and you’ll never have to resort to sunburn creams again.
+No one wants to have skin full of sunburn, right?
+Follow all these tips and you won’t have to resort to sunburn creams ever again.
 Remember: protected skin is healthy skin.

 HIDRALOE Aloe Gel